Deployment package structure¶

 Templates available on GitHub

-The structure of the .zip package is similar for every language and needs to include the following:
+The structure of the .zip package is independent on which base environment it is deployed, and and needs to include the following:

 deployment_folder.zip